 - Sometimes, you have to take time out to work “on” the business, not just “in” it.
 Understanding your challenges, it’s important to get out and network.
 When you know what you need to achieve, you will find it easier to meet the right people to help you.
 Whether that is your next customer or headhunting a new member of staff.

 - It’s crucial to know why your business exists.
 A family business that spans over generations, like Scotts, can make it more difficult for each new successor to step into the role.
-But each new generation has a different role to play in taking the business forward and making their own mark
+But each new generation has a different role to play in taking the business forward and making their mark.

 - And, finally, being the best you can be with the customer at the centre of the business philosophy has always been the key to the Scotts customer service ethos and why they still have an enviable reputation in all their markets today.